abilandz/NAT3054/Lecture_3/make.md

 cmake --build buildTree
 ```

 The name or path of "buildTree" must be the same as in the previous step.
-One can profile this step with additional flags, for instance:
+One can profile this step with additional flags, for instance: TBI 20251130 shall I move this later?

 ```bash
 # build the project using 10 cores and provide verbose output:
 cmake --build buildTree -j 10 -v
 ```

-It is also possible via **cmake** to supply options for the native build tool which will be used (e.g. **make**) with the following syntax:
+It is also possible via **cmake** to supply options for the native build tool which will be used (e.g. **make**) with the following syntax: TBI 20251130 shall I move this later?

 ```bash
 # build the project using non-default settings for 'make':